 The emission unit was modified with the issuance of PTI No. 139-14 in 2015.
 The modification allowed for the installation of an automatic pour line.
 The automatic pour line has been installed but is not being used for full production at this time.
+The facility is continuing to work to bring the auto pour line into full operation

 The emission unit has limitations for the emission of particulate matter, PM10, PM2.5, CO, NOx and VOC.
 The emission limitations are on a pound of pollutant per ton of metal poured, on an hourly basis.
 The limits are uncontrolled emission factors derived from CERP and MAERS.
-Compliance is demonstrated through the requirement to calculate and maintain records on a monthly basis.
-The facility provided records from January 2015 until current demonstrating compliance.
+Compliance is based on the requirement to conduct testing one time prior to the expiration of the permit.
+Testing has not been conducted yet and will likely coincide with the other ROP and MACT testing.
+The requirement to test was added with the most recent renewal of the ROP.
+Compliance is also demonstrated through the requirement to calculate and maintain records on a monthly basis, however, since the emission limits are emission factors, throughput will not impact compliance.
+The facility provided records for the 12-month rolling time period ending in August 2019.